Welcome to a brand new episode of GE TV! This week we’re joined by renowned gamification expert, consultant and professor, Karl Kapp.

 Some good platforms even let me go where I want.
 ‘I already know this, let me try something that I don’t know.’
 ‘Let me try a really hard level.
 Oh, I didn’t do it?
 Let me come back a level and try that.’

-So there’s lots of different ways that gamification really adds to personalisation.
+So there are lots of different ways that gamification really adds to personalisation.

 Just finally before you leave, where can people find out more about you and what you do?
 Because I think everyone should know more about you!